Nakildias/JAPIRC/README.md

 > The script will prompt you for your sudo password.
 Enter it to proceed with the installation.

-# 6. Run PyChatCLI
+# 6. Run JAPIRC with either of those 3 commands:

+> JAPIRC
+> japirc
-> PyChatCLI
+> japi

 # 7. Configuration (Recommended)

-> By default, PyChatCLI runs on port 5050 and uses the password "SuperSecret" for the server.
+> By default, JAPIRC runs on port 5050 and uses the password "SuperSecret" for the server.

-If you’d like to change the default settings (port or password), you can edit the server.py file located at:
+If you’d like to change the default settings (port or password), you can edit the "JAPIRC_CLI.server.py" file located at:

-> ~/.python3/PyChatCLI/server.py
+> ~/.python3/JAPIRC_CLI.server.py/server.py

 Use any text editor of your choice to modify these values sudo/root not required.